Semester At Sea Responds to Coronavirus in China

 The coronavirus has caused concern for people around the world.
 Countries like Vietnam have shut down their schools on top of denying entrance to people incoming from China, including SAS voyagers who only hold Chinese passports.

-“These countries are really fearful, so even if the students release medical records or immigration history, they still don’t have to let them in so it is really up to the country were going to,” said Hanson.
-This is Hanson’s second voyage with SAS, where she serves as part of a three-person team in the field office, planning all in-country excursions that take place with a focus on field classes.
+“These countries are really fearful, so even if the students release medical records or immigration history, they still don’t have to let them in so it is really up to the country were going to,” said Seng.
+This is Seng’s second voyage with SAS, where she serves as part of a three-person team in the field office, planning all in-country excursions that take place with a focus on field classes.

 Staff members on the ship have been committed to making those students not able to leave the ship feel included through activities such as dinner with the captain.